pkhungurn/talking-head-anime-4-demo/docs/character_model_manual_poser.md

 # `character_model_manual_poser`

+This program allows the user to control trained student models with a graphical user interface, mostly sliders.

 ## Invoking the Program

 Make sure you have (1) created a Python environment and (2) downloaded model files as instruction in the [main README file](../README.md).